 There is a real sense that you are part of a team here, competing in motorsport events.
 Sure, there are no cut-scenes or fleshed-out characters to interact with, but hearing the commentators chatter before each event or when something happens on track, and having your team communicate with you by name, and even mentioning the name of your rival as you vie for position, adds a nice layer of realism.

 I could go on forever about this game.
 A port like this on any other modern console would likely just be received as ‘average’, due to the fairly limited roster of cars and tracks alone (though this wasn’t something that personal bothered me – I felt there was enough variation in both tracks and cars to keep things interesting), but on the Switch it truly shines.
 This is in no small part thanks to the efforts of Feral, who have spent a lot of time ensuring that the experience is as tailored to the uniqueness of the hardware as possible.
 The game looks stunning in docked or handheld mode, for example, and there are graphics settings that allow you to get the most out of the game – you can reduce graphical fidelity and performance to improve battery life if you’re on the go, forsake battery life and performance to optimise the graphics, or favour performance (which brings things up to 60fps from 30) by sacrificing both battery life and graphics.
 The team have even thought about your poor memory card and released HD textures as a separate, free and optional add-on.
-I’d certainly recommend downloading them though, as they add a lot to the look of the game.

 If that weren’t enough, Feral Interactive have also thought about controls.
 Most people will likely use the Joy Cons or a Pro controller, which is fine.
 With these, Feral has implemented HD rumble excellently, creating distinct rumbles for different surfaces which adds greatly to the immersion.
 I’d like all future racing games to be this attentive to the HD rumble feature!
 Given the lack of analog triggers on these controllers though, you are either left to accelerate and brake using the digital triggers, or use the right analog stick to approximate more accurate control.
 While the game is certainly playable using the digital triggers, there is something lost in not being able apply just the right amount of gas around a corner, or gently slow down – it’s all or nothing.
 Therefore, the implementation of analog controls via the stick is a nice touch, and does work well for the most part.
 Just don’t try using it with motion steering turned on – it is incredibly discombobulating.